Fairfield Motorcycle Accident Attorney

 The circumstances of each case are different, which is why there is no definitive answer to this question.
 However, most personal injury cases do in fact settle outside of court.
 As the client, you retain the right to approve or deny any settlement offer made by the insurance company.
 Your lawyer will offer their advice and counsel, but the decision to settle is ultimately up to you.

 I’m Ed Smith, a Fairfield Motorcycle Accident Attorney.
-If you or a person you love has suffered a traumatic injury in a motorcycle accident or lost their lives in one, call me today at (707) 564-1900 to obtain some free and friendly advice.
+If you or a person you love has suffered a traumatic injury in a motorcycle accident or lost their lives in one, call me today at (707) 564-1900 or (800) 404-5400 for some free and friendly advice.